 In an earlier article, we discussed how to organize your college list into safeties, matches and reaches.
-It’s critically important to integrate a variety of these as part of your list, and to be clear about your goals.
+It’s important to integrate a variety of these as part of your list, and to be clear about your goals.
 But can you really get into those “reach” colleges?
 Schools like Harvard and Yale only accept about 6% of applicants.
-With the volume of college applications increasing, the chances of being selected by your top choice school seem to be diminishing.
+With the volume of college applications increasing, the chances of being selected by your college of choice feel steep.

-But you don’t have to give up on your school of choice.
-With a little advance planning, you can increase the odds in your favor that you may, in fact, get into your favorite school.
+But you don’t have to give up on your college of choice just yet.
+With a little advance planning, you can increase the odds that you, in fact, get into your favorite school.

-First of all, keep in mind that not all schools are the same in terms of what they look for during the admissions process.
-It will be important to thoroughly research what qualities each college wants in their student body and what parts of the application they will look at most closely.
+Keep in mind that not all schools are the same, in terms of what they look for during the process.
+So, thoroughly research what qualities a college wants in their student body, and what parts of the application matter most.

 Commonly, students are advised to involve themselves with a variety of sports, clubs, and volunteer activities.
 Conventional wisdom is that colleges seek students who are well-rounded.

 Although this is true of most colleges, those that are highly selective are not necessarily concerned with finding “well-rounded” applicants.

 For example, our admissions data shows that at Princeton and Stanford, college admissions counselors consider extracurricular activities to be very important; but those at Harvard do not.
 Similarly, Harvard, Yale and Princeton do not place much importance on volunteerism, but Dartmouth does.